junhsss/consistency-models/README.md

 samples = consistency.sample(16, steps=5, use_ema=True)
 ```

 `Consistency` is self-contained with the training logic and all necessary schedules.

-It subclasses `LightningModule`, so it's supposed to be used with `Trainer`.
+You can train it with **PyTorch Lightning**'s `Trainer` 🚀

 ```python
 from pytorch_lightning import Trainer